LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Method

-where $\gamma_\theta\!:\!\mathbb R^{d_c}\!\rightarrow\!\mathbb R^{d_x}$ and $\beta_\phi\!:\!\mathbb R^{d_c}\!\rightarrow\!\mathbb R^{d_x}$ are neural networks parameterized by $\theta$ and $\phi$ and $\odot$ represents the Hadamard product~\citep{perez2018film}.
+where $\gamma_\theta\!:\!\mathbb R^{d_c}\!\rightarrow\!\mathbb R^{d_x}$ and $\beta_\phi\!:\!\mathbb R^{d_c}\!\rightarrow\!\mathbb R^{d_x}$ are neural networks parameterized by $\theta$ and $\phi$, and $\odot$ represents the Hadamard product~\cite{perez2018film}.
 To ensure magnitude preservation of the addition in \eqref{eq:orig_film}, we define \ac{MP-FiLM} as

-Figure~\ref{fig:mp_adm} shows our modified \ac{MP-ADM} architecture, including \ac{MP-FiLM}, which is integrated in each decoder block.
 Unlike the original \ac{FiLM}, here the scaling and shifting of the network's activations are conducted per frame and not globally, so that each lip movement conditions the corresponding audio frame.
 With that intent, video features are initially interpolated in the time dimension to match the audio frame rate.
 We implement $\beta_\phi$ and $\gamma_\theta$ with two-layered convolutional blocks, containing a convolutional layer of kernel size 5, to account for potential misalignments between audio and lip movement, followed by a pointwise convolution.
 The neural network $\gamma_\theta$ contains an additional learned gain initialized at 0, followed by a clamping operation to bound the output between 0 and 1, defining the relative contribution of the video features at each fusion stage.